bhx98/bhx98/README.md

 <!--h2 without bottom border-->
 <!--Intro start-->
-- 🔭 I'm a BI | SQL Developer, a big fan of wrangling with data and whatever is related to this field, and eager to participate in open-source projects!
+- 🔭 I'm a Software Developer, a big fan of wrangling with data and whatever is related to this field, and eager to participate in open-source projects!

 - 💬 Ask me about SQL, BI, Python